There is an epic sense to the beginning of the letter to the Ephesians.

 - Walk wisely, redeeming the time (5:15).

-In other words, we have a responsibility.
+In other words, we have a responsibility to walk right.

 We’ve been introduced to the far-reaching plan of God.
 Knowing that plan, then, should make us change how we walk.